 This important volume examines these questions and is the first comprehensive examination of suffering from a philosophical perspective.
-An outstanding roster of international contributors explore the nature of suffering, pain, and valence, the value of suffering, and the relationship between suffering and both morality and rationality.
+An outstanding roster of international contributors explore the nature of suffering, pain, and valence, as well as the value of suffering and the relationships between suffering, morality, and rationality.

 Philosophy of Suffering: Metaphysics, Value, and Normativity is essential reading for students and researchers in philosophy of mind, philosophy of psychology, cognitive and behavioral psychology as well as those in health and medicine researching conceptual issues regarding suffering and pain.

 Introduction: David Bain, Michael Brady and Jennifer Corns